PDERAS/templar/README.md

 # Templar

-A command for generating several files related to the PDERAS pattern.
+A command for generating files related to the PDERAS pattern.

 This command will generate the following:

 - Vue listing page (with built-in paginated table + searching)
-- Vue modal for creating and editing *(TODO)*
+- Vue modal for creating and editing
 - Vuex Store file
-- Vuex Modular Loader file
+- Vuex Modular Loader file *(TODO)*
 - JS API wrapper file
-- Model *(TODO)*
-- An API Controller with stubbed functions *(TODO)*
+- An API Controller with stubbed functions
 - Web Controller for viewing the listing page
 - Modify web.php and api.php *(TODO)*

 All of these files will be 'plugged-in' out of the box, ready to use.
 All you have to do is create the relevant migration and fill out the Create/Update/Delete functions. *(TODO)*

 ## Usage
 When you run the command, the package will prompt for each file generation.
 Optionally if you pass the `--all` param, it will generate all without the prompt.
-Finally, the `--force` flag will override any existing files. *(TODO)*

-`php artisan templar:make {name}`
+`php artisan templar:make {name} --all`

-    Notice: the name parmater should be captalized and plural.

 ### Example

+To generate boilerplate for a `Member`
 `php artisan templar:make Members`

+To generate without question prompt
+`php artisan templar:make Members --all`

+You may pass lower case and non-plural `name` if you desire.
+Note that the command will automatically handle captalization and plural of a word using laravels built in Str::plural helper function.

+For example:
+`php artisan templar:make city --all`
+Will generate the correct Cities and City equivalent

-## Options
+## Notice
-- Force *(TODO)*
-- All *(TODO)*
+The command does not generate the backing Model or Migration.